rodaebel/gaesynkit/doc/source/index.rst

 create entities in the client's `Web Storage
 <http://dev.w3.org/html5/webstorage>`_ and synchronize them with the
 server-side Datastore at a later point of time.
-So, mobile offline editing becomes easier and more secure through a high level API.
+So, mobile offline editing becomes easier and more secure through a higher level API.

 **Copyright and License:**